LispEngineer/symbolics-console-kbdm/README.md

   * Tools -> Edit preference -> By Name -> Source -> OpenOnBreak: Set to '0'
   * [Source](https://www.edaboard.com/threads/modelsim-error-assertion-causes-file-to-open.246441/)

-## Implementation Notes
+## Test Implementation Notes

 * Why is the test harness `data_ready` signal being asserted for two cycles?
 (If you look at the simulator output.)
   * We assert `data_ready`
   * Next cycle, biphase encoder sees it, asserts `busy_out`
   * Next cycle, we see `busy_out`, de-assert `data_ready` - hence two cycles
+* We use a SystemVerilog queue to store the bytes we (think we) send, to compare with the bytes from the UART receiver, because sometimes the latency of sending two characters quickly is faster than the UART can decode one.
+  * This happens when the delay between transmitter sends becomes less than the latency of the UART byte decoder, which is at least 22 cycles for NRZ decoder and some more for UART.
+In practice once the delay gets down to 24 it transmits the next byte faster than the total decoder latency.

 # DEBUGGING

 Notes to self to pick up mental state next time:

-* We could make a FIFO so that he data we think we're transmitting is put in, and the data we receive is compared to the head of that, so that if the sender and receiver get out of lock-step it will still work.
-* Example: 31,570 and 35,950 transmit before 35,970 receives the 31,570
-  transmission (these are ns in the simulation as of commit 17c0e81590242b57f5a06be0904bd7d1a6358c73
-  * This happens when the delay between transmitter sends becomes less than the latency of the uart byte decoder, which is at least 22 cycles for nrz decoder and some more for uart.
-In practice once the delay gets down to 24 it now goes faster.
+* There is a strange thing at 130,690-139,290 now
+  * Looks like it tries to send two bytes one after the other at 134,650 and 134,670, and the second one does not get sent (of course, since the first one made the encoder busy and so it ignored the second one).

 ## Fixed bugs